 Eye movement patterns differ when reading on-screen so this must be taken into account when designing content and structure.
 Readers of on-screen material scan information rather than read in great detail.

 Editing and proofreading a website or web pages involves checking that all these elements of a website are in place.
-Any errors discovered are identified by way of a report rather than performing a hard-copy or soft-copy edit.
+Any errors discovered are identified by way of a soft-copy content edit as well as a web-page report.

 - Functionality: does the site contain useful, relevant information about products and services?